duducarmona/o-sole-mio-client/README.md

 **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault

-**500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault

-**Homepage** - As a user I want to be able to access the homepage so that I see what the app is about and login and signup

 **Sign up** - As a user I want to sign up on the webpage so that I can see all the terraces that I could visit

 **Login** - As a user I want to be able to log in on the webpage so that I can get back to my account

+**User account** - As a user I can go to a page to change my Username, Password and do Logout

 **Logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account